kaiser-rpg/KaiserRPG.github.io/pages/rule/power/common-features.md

 Similarly, a creature with the immaterial trait will make its attacks immaterial as well.
 To defend against such an attack, you must either dodge or block it with an imbued object.

-The talent of Presence Extrusion allows you to grant the imbued trait to your weapons and give them a presence equal to twice yours.
-The meta magic ability Imbued Spell allows your attack and defense spells to gain the imbued trait.
-A phenom will list at what degree it gains the imbued trait.
-Some artifacts can also give you or your powers the imbued trait as well.
+The talent of Presence Extrusion allows you to grant the [@trait Imbued @] trait to your weapons and give them a presence equal to twice yours.
+The principle of Imbued Spell allows your attack and defense spells to gain the [@trait Imbued @] trait.
+A phenom will list at what degree it gains the [@trait Imbued @] trait.
+Some artifacts can also give you or your powers the [@trait Imbued @] trait as well.

 ## Area Attack
 Some powers have the ability to affect a large area with a single attack.
 This area attack can take many different shapes: sphere, cylinder, cone, line, and so on.
 Each valid target within the volume of the attack must make a Defensive Roll against your Offensive Roll (only one roll).
 The area attack will still count as a thrown projectile for the purpose of defense.